Playstation 2 Programming

 I left all the old PS2DEV programs at the bottom of this page and I am repurposing this page with information on how the sample assembly program works to hopefully help anyone else looking to do Playstation 2 programming.

-Most of the information I used for learning to write this simple program came from http://lukasz.dk/playstation-2-programming/an-introduction-to-ps2dev/.
+Most of the information I used for learning to write these sample programs came from http://lukasz.dk/playstation-2-programming/an-introduction-to-ps2dev/.
 Lukasz has links to serval old Playstation 2 demos including Duke's 3stars.asm demo.
 I used code from the 3stars.asm demo to figoure out how to get the Playstation 2 video initialization working.
 There are several PDFs that are also important: EE_Core_Instruction_Set_Manual.pdf, EE_Core_Users_Manual.pdf, EE_Overview_Manual.pdf, EE_Users_Manual.pdf, and GS_Users_Manual.pdf.
 These PDFs document the R5900 instruction set, the vector units instruction set, DMA, and Graphic Synthesizer (GS) modules.

-The sample program I wrote simply initializes the graphics display and then in a while(1) loop it will draw the entire screen to a really dark red, draw a triangle, and wait for vsync (vsync meaning the TV screen's video beam has drawn the entire screen and now it shuts off for a short time while the video beam goes back up to the top).
-A sample of what it draws is below:
+The triangle.asm program simply initializes the graphics display and then in a while(1) loop it will draw the entire screen to a really dark red, draw a triangle, and wait for vsync (vsync meaning the TV screen's video beam has drawn the entire screen and now it shuts off for a short time while the video beam goes back up to the top).
+I updated the triangle.asm several times in the samples directory of naken_asm, below is a video of the rotation.asm, which uses rotation_vu1.asm to do the 3D rotations using vector unit 1:

 The program itself I think is pretty decently commented so there probably isn't much use going into too much detail on what every little piece of code there does.
 So just as an high level explanation, the first part is going to initialize the GS turning on read circuit 2.
 I'm actually still a little confused on what that means exactly.
 It seems there are two display buffers (context 1 and 2) that are separately set up and when drawing primitives (triangles, lines, sprites, etc) the user selects which context to draw the primitives onto.
 What confused me is all the demos I see sets up read circuit 2 but draws on context 1.
 I tried drawing to context 2 in my demo but the screen stayed blank.
 I would have thought the read circuit was connected to the context.